intersides/springboot-angular4/README.md

 ####Data Access Layer
 A data access object is used to implement CRUD operations to handle database operations.

+####Remote MySQL installation
+A semi-automated installation of MySQL was out of the scope of this simple project.
+Ideally a self-contained relational database such SQLIte could replace the actual MySQL choice.
+At the moment I opted for a remote provided MySQL database.
+This temporary solution simplify distribution.

 ## Angular 4 client-side part
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.